 Lopez denies that Allison's departure is cause of Lotus slump 11 June, 2013 James Allison with Eric Boullier Lotus team owner Gerard Lopez has scoffed at suggestions that the recent departure of highly rated technical director James Allison has caused a performance slump at the Enstone based team.
 Off the back of a stellar start to the season, Kimi Raikkonen has dropped from second in the world championship to third, following two less impressive outings for the Lotus E21 in Monaco and Canada.
 “It hasn’t made the world championships any easier for us,” Lopez admitted to Finland’s Turun Sanomat newspaper, as Lotus also drops to fourth behind Mercedes in the constructors’ standings.
 “It is clear we cannot afford a third consecutive miserable weekend [at Silverstone],” he added.
 “Monaco is Monaco and we had a bad start to the weekend, [got] off on the wrong foot, but we have now suffered badly in terms of both of the championships [after Canada],” Lopez continued.
 “This cannot be accepted.
 For Silverstone, I expect us to be absolutely as strong as we were before Monaco.”
 Lopez slammed suggestions that their slump is connected to the recent departure of James Allison.
 “It has no effect,” he insisted.
 “He is a good man, but he’s not a god.”
 Lopez also rejected speculation around lead driver Raikkonen, amid talk that he has been offered Mark Webber’s Red Bull seat for 2014, is growing frustrated with the situation at Lotus.
 “Everything is perfectly ok with Kimi,” he said.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.